 - Encourage new studies on SDGs and the role of social responsibility in community engagement to achieve these goals.

-In conjunction with this, IMPACT welcomes submissions all year round focused on the enhancement of dialogue between different academic disciplines, and between academia and all sections of the community.
+IMPACT welcomes submissions all year round focused on the enhancement of dialogue between different academic disciplines, and between academia and all sections of the community.
 IMPACT strongly encourages academic and community-based submissions.